We give you the main objective of creating a successful website for your company. Why having a website is important. Everything you need to know.

 14. Improve employee satisfaction

-If one of the goals of your website is to help support your employees (training, employee portal, collaboration tools, company social network), employee satisfaction can be a good way to track.
+If one of the goals of your website is to help support your employees (training, employee portal, collaboration tools, company social network), employee satisfaction can be a good measure for follow-up.

-As with customers, measuring employee satisfaction is a difficult matter.
-Consider surveying your employees before and after redesigning your website.
+As with customers, measuring employee satisfaction is a difficult issue.
+Consider surveying your employees before and after you redesign your website.
 For a more quantitative approach, consider measuring the number of times the tools are used (participation rates).

-So far we have focused on the common goals of department websites and what is important to marketing, sales, customer service, maintenance and human resources.
-But what is there to look at the company as a whole?
-What does the executive management of the new website want to see?
-The website can be a major investment that often requires approval from a CEO and/or CFO.
+So far we have focused on the common goals of departmental websites and what is important for marketing, sales, customer care, maintenance and human resources.
+But what should we look at as a whole, what does the executive management want to see in the new website?
+The website can be a significant investment that often requires the approval of a CEO and/or CFO.
 How do you justify a redesign to your CEO/CFO?
-If you are a manager, how do you make a decision whether or not the website is a good investment?
+If you are an executive, how do you make a decision whether or not the website is a good investment?

-Please note that each objective example in this article has a direct impact on company results.
-The first step in determining ROI is to set website goals by department.
+Please note that each example of a target in this article has a direct impact on the company's results.
+The first step in determining ROI is to establish website targets by department.

-You can then assess how these changes will positively impact the company and present this information to your CEO.
+You can then evaluate how these changes will positively impact the company and present this information to your CEO.

-In conclusion, setting goals with your website is an important step in redesigning any website.
-Make sure you know exactly what you want to accomplish with your website before diving into a project.
+In conclusion, setting goals with your website is an important step in the redesign of any website.
+Make sure you know exactly what you want to achieve with your website before you embark on a project.

 To develop your website, we put our team at your disposal.
-You can contact us to answer your questions and guide you on the right path.
+You can contact us to solve your doubts and guide you in the right way.